ChanonTonmai/ENE461-Introduction-to-Image-Processing/README.md

 HW2 :

 1. Using auto threshold to convert grayscale image to binary image using maximum normal line method
 2. Using auto threshold to convert grayscale image to binary image using average intensity method
+3. Blob labeling without using matlab function
 (extra) Using auto threshold to convert grayscale image to binary image using your own method
-3. blob labeling without using matlab function